jonas-schievink/pkg-version/README.md

 [![Build Status](https://travis-ci.org/jonas-schievink/pkg-version.svg?branch=master)](https://travis-ci.org/jonas-schievink/pkg-version)

-This crate provides macros (`pkg_version_major!`, etc.) that expand to the Cargo package version, parsed into an integer literal.
+This crate provides macros (`pkg_version_major!`, etc.) that expand to the Cargo package version, as an integer literal.

 Previously, the only way to access the package version was by using `env!("CARGO_PKG_VERSION_MAJOR")` etc., but doing that always results in a